-aring for loved ones with serious illness means that you are dealing with medical issues at the same time that you also are serving as a source of important emotional support for the person who is ill.
+aring for loved ones with brain tumors means that you are dealing with medical issues at the same time that you also are serving as a source of important emotional support for the person facing cancer.
 As a family caregiver, you are called upon to perform a large variety of tasks to provide care for your loved one.
 For example, family caregivers:

-- Organize and administer medications - Communicate with physicians, nurses, and social workers - Provide transportation - Take care of home chores including cooking and cleaning - Help with dressing changes - Assist with physical therapy and occupational therapy exercises - Research and negotiate medical insurance benefits and submit claims - Attend to business, legal, and financial matters - Monitor medication side effects with a serious illness, combined with the burden of caregiving, can create strain in the relationship and stress for you.
-At some points you may feel overwhelmed, guilty, resentful, angry, anxious, and even depressed.
-These varied and complex emotions are common.
-It is normal to feel both positive and negative emotions when providing care for a loved one who is ill.
+- Organize and administer medications - Communicate with physicians, nurses, and social workers - Provide transportation - Take care of home chores including cooking and cleaning - Help with dressing changes - Assist with physical therapy and occupational therapy exercises - Research and negotiate medical insurance benefits and submit claims - Attend to business, legal, and financial matters - Monitor medication side effects